Amits64/Terraform_repo/README.md

-# Terraform Repository for VProfile Production Environment
+# Terraform Repository for AWS Infrastructure Deployment

-Welcome to the Terraform repository for deploying the VProfile production environment.
-This repository contains all the necessary configurations and scripts to set up and manage a robust and scalable environment using AWS Elastic Beanstalk and other AWS services.
+Welcome to the Terraform repository for deploying AWS infrastructure.
+This repository contains all the necessary configurations and scripts to set up and manage a robust and scalable environment using various AWS services.

 ## Table of Contents